elephantscale/spring-cloud-labs/05-use-zookeeper-for-distributed-configuration-and-synchronization/05-lab.md

    - Extract the downloaded zip file into a folder named `ZookeeperService`.

 9. **Import the project into your IDE.**
-    - Open your IDE and import the `ZookeeperService` project as a Maven project.

 10. **Enable Zookeeper Discovery.**
-    - Open the `ZookeeperServiceApplication.java` file in the `src/main/java/com/microservices/zookeeperservice` folder.
+    - Open `ZookeeperServiceApplication.java` in the `src/main/java/com/microservices/zookeeperservice` folder.
     - Add the `@EnableDiscoveryClient` annotation:
       ```java
       import org.springframework.boot.SpringApplication;